Skip to content

 The base rate was at historic lows from 2009 to 2022.
 It was reduced to 0.1% in March 2020 in response to Covid lockdowns, and stayed at the same level until December 2021.

-So, it may seem like a base rate of 4.25% is relatively high – but looking back over the past 40 years or so, it has been much higher.
+It may seem like the base rate is relatively high – but looking back over the past 40 years or so, it has been much higher.
 It stood at around 14 or 15% in the early 1980s, and was in double figures constantly between July 1988 and May 1992.

 How does the base rate affect mortgages?